Shoreasg/snyk-rest-cli/README.md

 ## GET API

 1. GET all organizations in a group
+2. GET all integrations for all organizations in a group.

 ## How to get started

-1. Input --snyk_token=<`SnykToken/ServiceToken`>
-2. Input --api_version=<`The requested version of the endpoint to process the request`>
+1. Every command requires these 2 flag --snyk_token=<`SnykToken/ServiceToken`> and  --api_version=<`The requested version of the endpoint to process the request`>
-3. Look at the available commands below and add the required flags for the command to work
+2. Look at the available commands below and add the required flags for the command to work

 ## Available commands